How to Get Your Sales Team to Post on LinkedIn

 Send the following message to the rep(s) of your choice.

-It includes a link to LinkedIn post templates for sales teams as well as to Letterdrop's free social selling demo, which turns transcripts into posts.
+It includes a link to top LinkedIn hook and post templates as well as to Letterdrop's free social selling demo, which turns transcripts into posts.

 "Hey [Rep's Name],